-Not especially fun to drive
+- Not especially fun to drive

-While the Ford Fiesta may be the most popular car in the supermini class, secretly everyone wants to be like the Volkswagen Polo – smart, sassy and just that bit more sophisticated.
+Secretly everyone wants to be like the Volkswagen Polo – smart, sassy and just that bit more sophisticated.
 That said, the Ford Fiesta remains the biggest-selling supermini in the UK.

-Now here in all-new, sixth-generation guise, the Polo is pilling even more pressure onto rivals – which, among a plethora of contendors, also include the Vauxhall Corsa, Nissan Micra and Mazda 2 – by combining some of the sharpest looks in the sector with an outstanding interior.
+Now in sixth-generation guise, the Polo is piling even more pressure onto rivals – which, among a plethora of contendors, also include the Mazda 2, the Nissan Micra and the Vauxhall Corsa – by combining some of the sharpest looks in the sector with an outstanding interior.

 The VW Polo’s cabin is no longer a black hole of unquestionably high-quality but overwhelmingly dark materials – now it’s vibrant and modern, packed with technology, and claims to be the most spacious in class.
 Tactility is improved with a liberal helping of soft-touch, squidgy plastics on the upper dashboard.

-Volkswagen’s Polo Mk6 has certainly grown up.
-This car is not only bigger its predecessor in every dimension that counts, it actually exceeds the size of the fourth-generation VW Golf in all but length.
+Volkswagen’s Polo Mk6 dwarfs its predecessor.
+This car is not only bigger than the Mk5 in every dimension that counts, it actually exceeds the size of the fourth-generation VW Golf in all but length.

-Most crucial of all is the increase in the distance between the front and rear axles; pushing this wheels 92mm further apart plays a big role in making passengers more comfortable – creating more room and improving ride quality.
+Most crucial of all is the increase in its wheelbase (the distance between the front and rear axles); pushing the wheels 92mm further apart plays a big role in making passengers more comfortable – creating more room and improving ride quality.
 The latest Polo is also 69mm wider than the car it replaces.

 There are grown-up improvements in other areas, too.
 While the colourful interior options will increase the Polo’s youth appeal, giving the cabin a more playful feel, much of the technology available has filtered down from larger vehicles such as the current Golf and Passat.

 VW’s bosses see all this as ‘overcoming traditional class boundaries’ – meaning you get a lot more of a large car experience in this Polo.

 We say it gives you a great deal of car for the money.
 The Ford Fiesta is excellent in many areas, but with the Polo Volkswagen has clearly set out to surprise and delight customers with what’s possible from a car of this size.